*Update March 8, 2021*

 The only publicly-accessible training for the CMMC right now is the Registered Practitioner training.
 This training is meant for people who want to help organizations get ready for the CMMC.

 The other active training program for the CMMC is the provisional auditor training.
 Only the ~140 very experienced provisional auditor selects have access to it.
 Per my conversation with provisional selects, there are still unknowns about whether the initial audits will be official or tests, whether the DoD will select all targets of audits or if the open market is available.

 For right now, the best thing most of us can do is self-study.
 This article includes links and recommendations on a self-study program.

 Review of Registered Practitioner Training

-I recently went through the CMMC Registered Practitioner training.
+I went through the CMMC Registered Practitioner training when it first released in mid-2020.
 Here is my review of the RP training.